-The Bachelor of Science in Electrical Engineering (EE) degree requires a minimum of 128 credit minimum hours and a minimum cumulative grade point average (CGPA) of 2.00.
+The Bachelor of Science in Electrical Engineering (EE) degree requires a minimum of 128 credit hours and a minimum cumulative grade point average (CGPA) of at least 2.00.

 A cumulative GPA of 2.00 or higher in the EE courses taken to satisfy the EE Requirements is required to qualify for graduation with the EE degree.